declanthompson/declanthompson.github.io/content/background/education.md

 widget = "education"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.

 view = "4"

-title = "Qualifications"
+title = "Education"
 subtitle = ""

 # Date format for experience